 Can you make pour over with the DF64?

 Yes, you can make pour over with the DF64.
 However, the grinder is optimized for espresso.
-If you want to make really good pour over coffee with the DF64, you will most likely have to upgrade it with SSP burrs, align the burrs, and modify the declumper, in order to reduce fines.
+If you want to make top level pour over coffee with the DF64, you will have to upgrade it with SSP burrs.

 Is it necessary to do burr alignment?